subatomiclabs/neckcalc/README.md

 # Guitar Neck Calculator

 Making 3D Models for guitar design?
-This calculator will create cross-sections of a guitar neck which you can import into your modeling software to create an accurate guitar neck.
+This calculator will create cross-sections of a guitar neck which you can import into your 3D modeling (or CAD) software to then extrude to create an accurate guitar neck.

 Useful for people milling guitars via CNC.
+Artists, whatever.

 Features:
 - Fretboard Radius